Schwenger/House-Of-Tweets/ISSUES.md

     * currently it's pretty bad: the "air holes" are irregular and look improvised – which they are.
     * getting the real "Standfuß" seems impossible
     * not desperate enough to ask the devil
+- Need someone at the exhibition to press the "Close" button whenever we log out from TeamViewer.

 [Max]
 - Bird list -> allow to show drawings???